 Thus begins the journal of the fictional Robinson Crusoe, shipwrecked on an unnamed island in the southeastern Caribbean.
 Writing in 1719, Daniel Defoe did not yet know that his fictional character would later lend his name to the small Pacific island that was the refuge of a real-life castaway, and the inspiration for Defoe’s classic tale of survival.

 In the early 1700s, Scottish sailor Alexander Selkirk spent four years and four months living on an uninhabited island in the Juan Fernández archipelago, nearly 400 miles from Chile’s rocky coast.
 Unlike the shipwrecked Crusoe, Selkirk demanded to be left on the island rather than continue sailing on the unseaworthy vessel the Cinque Ports.
-His captain obliged—something Selkirk initially regretted—and promptly left him behind.
+His captain obliged — something Selkirk initially regretted — and promptly left him behind.
 The Cinque Ports later foundered off the coast of Columbia, where the crewmembers either drowned or were imprisoned by the Spanish in Lima.
 Once called Más a Tierra, Selkirk’s island home was later re-named Robinson Crusoe island, after the character his story inspired, while the archipelago’s other large island was named after Selkirk himself.

 More than 300 years later, the Juan Fernández islands are nearly as wild as the day when Selkirk was unceremoniously set ashore.
 Purple and russet-colored Firecrown hummingbirds buzz through the mountain forests, while sea lions feast on schools of reef fish.
 But despite their boundless biodiversity, these waters remain almost entirely unprotected.
-Joined by the island’s inhabitants, Oceana is undertaking an ambitious project to document this amazing ecosystem and protect it—before it’s too late
+Joined by the island’s inhabitants, Oceana is undertaking an ambitious project to document this amazing ecosystem and protect it — before it’s too late.

 “The Juan Fernández islands have a rare combination of high biodiversity and a great abundance of fish,” says Alex Muñoz, Oceana vice president for Chile.
 “The people from Robinson Crusoe island have done an excellent job living from the marine resources in a sustainable way,” he says, “and these factors make the islands truly a special place.”

-Both on land and beneath the waves, the Juan Fernández islands have high rates of endemism—meaning that many of the species here cannot be found anywhere else on earth.
+Both on land and beneath the waves, the Juan Fernández islands have high rates of endemism — meaning that many of the species here cannot be found anywhere else on earth.
 Massive Juan Fernández lobsters swarm through the shallow areas, and brilliant orange roughies swim amid the corals.
 These slow-growing fish can live for more than 100 years, and are overfished in many parts of their range.
 On the seamount’s steep slopes, scientists report that as many as 45 percent of the species of macroalgae, mollusks, crustaceans, echinoderms, and reef fishes are endemic to the archipelago.
-And rocky coasts are spotted with a growing population of Juan Fernández sea lions, an extinction during the 1700s.
+And it's rocky coasts are spotted with a growing population of Juan Fernández sea lions, an extinction during the 1700s.

 Robinson Crusoe island is also home to a small community of about 700 people, more than half of whom make their living fishing lobster and other species off the coasts.
 Many of the other residents work in the tourism industry, outfitting adventurous visitors for scuba diving trips to see the island’s marine life.